Keywords for YouTube cooking channel

 Optimizing your video title and description

 Your video titles and descriptions need to catch both viewers’ attention and YouTube’s algorithm.
-Here’s how to optimize them:
+Here’s how to make them work harder for your cooking channel:

-• Place your main keyword near the start: “One-Pan Chicken Fajitas (Ready in 20 Minutes)”.
+• Keyword placement: Position your main keyword near the start: “One-Pan Chicken Fajitas (Ready in 20 Minutes)”.

-• Keep titles under 60 characters to prevent cutting off in search results.
+• Character limits: Keep titles under 60 characters to prevent cutting off in search results.

-• Include specific details that make your recipe unique.
+• Unique details: Include specific elements that make your recipe stand out from competitors.

-• Avoid clickbait – be honest about what viewers will learn.
+• Honest messaging: Avoid clickbait and accurately represent what viewers will learn.

 For descriptions: